- Gain that coveted TEFL qualification online!

 For the rest of your time in China you will be working at your teaching placement.
 During your orientation period our local team will discuss your specific placement with you.

 Please note itineraries and activities are subject to change.

-Part One: 120 Hour Online TEFL Certification
+120 Hour Online TEFL Certification

 - You’ll complete a 120-hour online TEFL Certification before you arrive in China

 - You’ll be guided through the stages of becoming a confident, adept and skilled teacher

 - The course is a globally recognised qualification

 - The course is certified by the ODLQC